nickopicz/fungi-assessment/README.md

 -  Yield Rates: "What are the yield rates for Lido?"
 -  Social Feed: "What's the latest news for my wallet on wallet?"
--  Historical Prices: "Show me the historical prices for Bitcoin."
+-  Historical Value: "Show me the historical value for Bitcoin."
+-  Token's Current Price: "Can you tell me the price of Ethereum?"

 ### Error Handling